 The Tankard and Castle was the first public house to be built by West Country Breweries in the late 1950’s.
 Its name was significant as it represented the Tankard emblem of Stroud Brewery and the Castle emblem of the Cheltenham Brewery.
-This little bit of history seemed to matter little to the owners of the pub who changed the name to the Goat and Bicycle in the early 1990’s.
+This little bit of history seemed to matter little to Whitbread who changed the name to the Goat and Bicycle in 1988.

 Courtesy Michael Wilkes